violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 ### Paying in Bitcoin when you only have Zcash

-Although Zcash is a superior private currency, most of the crypto world still relies on other systems, like Bitcoin.
+Although Zcash is a superior private currency, most of the crypto world still relies on other surveillable systems, like Bitcoin.
 Thankfully, cryptocurrencies can be easily converted from one to another so it's easy to pay in a vendor's cryptocurrency of choice even if you only keep a balance in Zcash.
-You just have to be careful about exchange rates, conversion fees, and payment processing times.
+There are lots of ways to do this, but many are clunky and require you to be quite careful about exchange rates, conversion fees, and payment processing times.

-Let's work through a common use case I have one step at a time.
+By far the easiest method is Zashi's "Crosspay" feature, so named because it can make "cross-chain payments" simple and safe.
+Let's work through a common use case I have one step at a time and show Crosspay at work.

 One very common need I have is to pay for my escort ads.
 Many escort directories and mall sites will accept payment in Bitcoin, but I'm aware of none who accept Zcash.
 (Obviously, if you know of one, please [contact](#contact) me to tell me about it!)
-Thankfully, once again my Zashi wallet app comes in handy here, because it has a [decentralized off-ramp for shielded ZEC built into Zashi itself](https://electriccoin.co/blog/live-in-zashi-decentralized-off-ramp-for-shielded-zec/){:target="_blank"}.
+This is where Crosspay shines.

 Suppose you have some ZEC and you want to [load up your Tryst TLC balance](https://help.tryst.link/en-gb/22-payments-accounts/86-managing-your-membership){:target="_blank"}.
 Here's what you can do.

-And remember that since you already have ZEC in Zashi, it's already shielded and private, meaning no matter how you got it, it bears no digital link back to your legal identity.
+> &#128161; Remember that since you're starting from holding ZEC in Zashi, it's already shielded and private.
+This means no matter how you got it, the money we're about to spend has no digital link back to your legal identity.
 This is a much better place to start than any other Bitcoin address.

 1. First, [log in to your Tryst account](https://app.tryst.link/log_in){:target="_blank"} and access their "[Add credits](https://app.tryst.link/members/orders/new){:target="_blank"}" screen.